-If you’re missing just one tooth, then you may be aware that dental implants in Seattle are an option for replacing it.
+If you’re missing just one tooth, then you may be aware that dental implants in Kirkland are an option for replacing it.
 However, if you’re missing all of your teeth, then you may wonder whether dental implants are an option for you.
 Can dental implants replace all of the teeth?

 Implant Supported Dentures